-As a bit of background, I believe that almost all of the poems I’ve posted here are of excellent quality, and as far as the fantasy poems, are amongst the best poems of their kind.
+As a bit of background, I believe that almost all of the poems I’ve posted here are of excellent quality, and as far as the fantasy poems, are among the best poems of their kind.
 Almost all my poems tell a complete story — and I feel most comfortable when I write that way.
 I also often write in allegory where the poem actually represents a current event put into fantasy.

 Jon H. Gutmacher